turbot/steampipe-docs/docs/cloud/integrations/metabase.md

 #  Connect to Steampipe Cloud from Metabase

-[Metabase](https://metabase.com/) is an open source tool that connects to many databases, including Postgres, and enables users to explore, query, and visualize data.
+[Metabase](https://metabase.com/) is an open source tool that connects to many databases, including Postgres, and enables users to explore, query, and visualize data!

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including Metabase -- can connect to.